QubesOS/qubes-doc/external/configuration-guides/vpn.md

 2. Set up and test the VPN client.
    Make sure the VPN VM and its TemplateVM is not running.
    Run a terminal (CLI) in the VPN VM -- this will start the VM.
-   Then create a new `/rw/config/vpn` folder with.
+   Then create a new `/rw/config/vpn` folder with:

        sudo mkdir /rw/config/vpn